^

 Indications Medopenema

-• pneumonia (this includes her nosocomial form);
+• pneumonia (this includes its nosocomial form);

-• infections that affect the urethra;
+• infections affecting the urethra;

-• diseases in the intra-abdominal area;
+• diseases in the intra-abdominal region;

-• Gynecological lesions (eg, endometritis);
+• gynecological lesions (for example, endometritis);

-• infections affecting soft structures and epidermis;
+• infections affecting soft tissues and the epidermis;

-• septicemia or meningitis ;
+• septicemia or meningitis;

 Release form